spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/install.md

 ---

 This page guides you through installing Palette Edge with Trusted Boot enabled on an Edge device.
-Some of the steps included in this guide involve the BIOS interface of the Edge device which varies from machine to machine.
-We use the Intel NUC 13 Pro as an example.
+Some of the steps included in this guide involve the Basic Input/Output System (BIOS) interface of the Edge device which varies from machine to machine.
+This guide uses the Intel NUC 13 Pro as an example.

 ## Prerequisites